ktech99/Info201_Final_Repository/README.md

 - Which crimes became more or less prevalent before and after Marijuana legalization
 - Which district had the least crime rate across time?
 - Which district had the highest crime rate overall?
-- Do weekdays have more crime rates than weekends?

 ### Libraries Used
 - ggplot